SansamLab-Pipelines-Genomics/HiC-SnakeMake/README.md

 #### 4B.
 Modify the config/samples.csv file

+The samples.csv file in the config folder has paths to the test fastq files.
+You must replace those paths with those for your own fastq files.
+The first column of each row is the sample name.
+This name will be used for all output files.

 #### 4C.
 IF SLURM RESOURCE CHANGES ARE NEEDED.
 Modify the config/cluster_config.yml file

+CPU and memory requests for each rule in the pipeline are detailed in this file.
+If you are using SLURM, you may need to alter this file to fit your needs/system.

 ### 5. Do a dry run.
+A dry run produces a text output showing exactly what commands will be executed.
+Look this over carefully before submitting the full job.
+It is normal to see warnings about changes made to the code, input, and params.
 ```bash
 snakemake -npr
 ```